 Top Tours for Single Travelers

-Choosing the Right Tour Company For You
+Choosing the Right Tour Company for You

 Are you thinking of taking a tour alone, but you’re afraid of being the only solo traveler in your tour group?
 Don’t fret.
 The number of solo travelers of all ages embarking on outdoors and adventure tours has skyrocketed in recent years.
 Many tour companies now offer a variety of perks to accommodate this growing trend, reducing or, in some cases, entirely eliminating steep "single supplement" fees that have traditionally accompanied solo bookings.
 Discover the top tours for single travelers offered by companies that delve into a region's culture while maintaining a friendly, small-group setting.

 Intrepid's flexible approach means solo travelers won't be forced to pay any sort of single supplement.
 Singles can opt to share a hotel room with another same-sex single traveler for no additional fee.
-Though the company warns that in some situations, like homestays, single rooms are not available, solo travelers who don't want to share a room can book a private room at an additional charge.
+Though the company warns that in some situations, such as homestays, single rooms are not available, so solo travelers who don't want to share a room can book a private room at an additional charge.

 Budget-conscious solo travelers would be wise to investigate Overseas Adventure Travel's offerings for singles, which include a number of money-saving deals to exotic destinations, including India, Botswana and Burma.
 Single travelers face no single supplements on any of OAT's Land Adventures (land-based tours with groups of 10 to 16 travelers) or Small Ship Adventures (boat tours of 16 to 25 travelers), all of which are led by certified guides who are residents of the region you'll be exploring.

-For the Well-Heeled Single Traveler
+For Well-Heeled Single Travelers: Abercrombie & Kent

 Unlike some tour companies that place solo travelers with roommates, single travelers on Abercrombie & Kent tours will always be granted single accommodations at hotels throughout their itinerary.